Loading...

 Modifying tool results

 You can modify tool results before they're sent back to Claude.
-This is useful for adding metadata like cache_control to enable prompt caching on tool results, or for transforming the tool output.
+This is useful for adding metadata such as cache_control to enable prompt caching on tool results, or for transforming the tool output.

 Use the tool response method to get the tool result, then modify it before the runner proceeds.
 Whether you explicitly append the modified result or mutate it in place depends on the SDK; see the code comments in each tab.

-Adding cache_control to tool results is particularly useful when tools return large amounts of data (like document search results) that you want to cache for subsequent API calls.
+Adding cache_control to tool results is particularly useful when tools return large amounts of data (such as document search results) that you want to cache for subsequent API calls.
 See Prompt caching for more details on caching strategies.

 Streaming